RedMan13/discordnt/README.md

 - after this you should eventually see the notification `Successfully connected to the discord gateway.` which means that the server has started successfully and you can omit the token on any further executions.
 - if you instead see `Couldnt connect to the discord gateway.
 Closing server.`, then either discord wont let the server connect or the provided token is invalid. try the steps over again just to be sure, and after that please open an issue at https://github.com/RedMan13/discordnt/issues.

-Currently, auto-startup isnt supported at all. this will *hopefully* be implemented soon however.
+Currently, setting up auto-startup isnt here at all. instead you need to manually setup a secondary script to set the current working directory to the correct folder.